-- Replace the engine oil with the recommended oil type listed in Table 5.
-For engine oil capacity, see Table 2.
-DO NOT overfill. - 3.
-Reinstall the drain bolt with sealing washer and tighten securely.
+- Remove the drain bolt and sealing washer, and allow the oil to drain into a suitable container. - Replace the engine oil with the recommended oil type listed in Table 8.
+For engine oil capacity, see Table 3 or Table 4.
+DO NOT overfill.

+3. Reinstall the drain bolt with sealing washer and tighten securely.